input-output-hk/cardano-sl/docs/cardano-monads.rst

 Point-by-point rundown:

-* Flexibility: LOW.
-Extension of environment requires declaring a new type, writing ``Has`` instances for it, and potentially monad instances (although the approach recommends avoiding monad classes in favor of ``Has`` classes, not everything is under our control and there are classes by external libraries).
+* Flexibility: LOW/MODERATE (depends on whether we have a newtype over ``ReaderT``).
+Extension of environment requires declaring a new type, writing ``Has`` instances for it, and potentially monad instances -- but there are ways to work around that (using overlappable tuple instances).
+Although the approach recommends avoiding monad classes in favor of ``Has`` classes, not everything is under our control and there are classes by external libraries.
-  There's no way to partially run effects -- one needs to supply the entire ``ReaderT`` environment up front.
+  In case there's a newtype over ``ReaderT``, there's no way to partially run effects -- one needs to supply the entire ``ReaderT`` environment up front.
+In case there's no newtype over ``ReaderT``, we can extend the envirnoment using ``withReaderT``.

 * Extensibility: MODERATE.
 Defining new effects boils down to declaring a method record and a ``Has`` class for it.
 Then, for each field in the method record we